-Depending on the design of the recliner chair there can be an open gap created between the front edge of the chair and the edge of the footrest when the footrest is extended.
+Depending on the design of the recliner chair, there might be an open gap created between the front edge of the chair and the edge of the footrest when the footrest is extended.
 A child can insert their head or body into this gap and possibly suffocate when the recliner closes.
-Fair Trading recommends there should be no gap between the edge of the seat and the edge of the footrest, using upholstery to completely cover possible gaps.
-However, if for design reasons there has to be a gap, it should not exceed 95mm.
+We recommend that there should be no gap between the edge of the seat and the edge of the footrest, using upholstery to completely cover possible gaps.
+If for design reasons there has to be a gap, it should not exceed 95mm.

 Getting a child’s fingers caught in a recliner chair is more likely to occur where the metal bracket mechanism that supports the footrest has a sharp–angled edge.
 The scissor action of the mechanism can grab and trap fingers or toes as the footrest retracts.
 If the footrest is retracted with sufficient speed it can severely damage a child’s finger or even cut their finger off.

 If there is a large cavity with a depth of 200mm or more under the seat when the footrest is extended, a young child could crawl into the cavity and possibly get seriously hurt if the footrest is accidentally closed.